AlaraEdda/Pong-Ruimte/README.md

 ```
 **-Yoda**

-<br><br>
 ## Assignment Explained
-I have made this little exercise to warm myself up to Typescript.
+I have made this little exercise to warm myself up to Typescript. <br>
-The goal of the game is to save as many Spaceships as you can by moving your Peddle up and down.
+The goal of the game is to save as many Spaceships as you can by moving your Peddle up(W) and down(S). <br>
-Everytime your paddle saves a Spaceship from dissapearing into the dark unknown (aka out of sight); you get a point.
+Everytime your paddle saves a Spaceship; you get a point.<br>
-But everytime a Spaceship dissapears you lose a live.
+But everytime a Spacehsip dissapears into the dark unknown (aka out of sight); you lose a live.<br>

-Can you save the Spaceships?
-Or will you die trying?
+<br>Can you save the Spaceships?
+Or will you die trying?<br>

-_Look up at the ✨ and not down at your keyboard.
+_Look up at the ✨ and not down at your keyboard._

 <br>